nataliecardot/100-days-of-code/r1-log.md

 **Today's Progress:**
 Reviewed destructuring and the syntax for the spread operator and rest parameter.
 Started on a new lesson on functions, with a recap on arrow functions and the introduction of function parameters.

+### R1D93

+**Today's Progress:**
+Learned what the `this` keyword refers to in arrow functions and reviewed how classes work, including the keywords `extends` (creates a class which is a child of another class) and `super` (accesses and calls functions on an object's parent).

+### R1D94

+**Today's Progress:**
+Worked through a lesson on JS built-ins provided in ES6, including the symbol data type, the iteration and iteratable protocols, and Set objects.

+### R1D95

+**Today's Progress:**
+Worked through a lesson on JS built-ins provided in ES6, including Set and Map objects.